Candidate FAQ

 For better job matching, provide detailed experiences, skills, education, and languages on your profile.
 You can also update or delete your profile anytime. -

 No. Registering on our Talent Catalog does not guarantee employment.
-Due to the large number of registrants, only a small percentage will be offered international positions depending on labor market demand.
-Therefore, continue pursuing other opportunities.
-We will contact you only if an employer is interested in your profile or if we need to verify your information.
+Due to the large number of registrants, only a small percentage will be offered international positions depending on labour market demand.
+Therefore, we encourage candidates to continue pursuing other opportunities and looking for job openings independently, as TBB may be able to support the relocation journey of those who have secured job offers.
+Otherwise, we will contact you only if an employer is interested in your profile or if we need to verify your information.

 -